Can Transmission Fluid Get Low Without a Leak?

 It may be difficult to detect the leak, but it will be there.
 It’s probably leaking when you are driving, as that's usually when the fluid is circulated and under pressure.

-Since transmission fluid can get low without any visible leaks, it's essential to check the condition of your car's transmission system.
-Running on low fluid levels can seriously affect the system and cause costly repairs.
+Since transmission fluid can get low without any easily visible leaks, it's essential to check the condition of your car's transmission system.

 Table of Contents